I am a TMS alumnus, how do I register to attend?

 Because our classroom capacity is limited, and in order to preserve the teacher-student classroom dynamic, the in-person class seating is limited to TMS students and alumni.

-In order for our TMS Graduates to view these classes via livestream, you will need to login to the TMS website with your graduate credentials.
+In order for our TMS Graduates to access course documents, you will need to login to the TMS website with your graduate credentials.
 It is essential that you test your username and password at least a week before the day of this event.
-Waiting until the day classes start may result in a delay in your ability to view the livestream.
-We have included the complete and easy step by step instructions on resetting your password below.
+Waiting until the day classes start may result in a delay in your ability to access these documents.
+We have included the complete and easy step-by-step instructions on resetting your password below.
 You can either use your old password or create a new one.
-If you experience any issues, please contact Cathy Romero at firstname.lastname@example.org or (818) 909-5630.
+If you experience any issues, please contact Cathy Romero at email@example.com or (818) 909-5630.

 - Go to www.tms.edu and click "Login" at the upper right corner of your screen.